multiversx/mx-template-service/README.md

 ### `Transaction Processor`

-This is used for scanning the transactions from Elrond Blockchain.
+This is used for scanning the transactions from MultiversX Blockchain.

 ### `Queue Worker`